omniaura/omnisynth-gui/README.md

-# omnisynth-gui
-GUI for the OmniSynth framework.
+# Source code for GUI